kevinburke/buildkite/README.md

 Implement the features from e.g. github.com/kevinburke/go-circle, for example:

-- Download and display build logs for failed build steps
 - download build artifacts
 - cancel or rebuild builds on a given branch